graviraja/deep-learning-blogs/data/blog/mlops-project-setup-part1.md

 `Callback` is a self-contained program that can be reused across projects.

-As an example, I will be implementing **EarlyStopping** callback.
-This helps the model not to overfit by mointoring on a certain parameter (`val_loss` in this case)
+As an example, I will be implementing **ModelCheckpoint** callback.
+This will save the trained model.
+We can selectively choose which model to save by monitoring a metric.(`val_loss` in this case).
 The best model will be saved in the `dirpath`.

 Refer to the [documentation](https://pytorch-lightning.readthedocs.io/en/latest/extensions/callbacks.html) to learn more about callbacks.